Entry route

 Questions to prepare

-Use examples from real life.
-A retail shift, warehouse role, sports team or family responsibility can all show you can listen, work hard and stay calm.
+Answer with real examples.
+A retail shift, warehouse role, sports team or family responsibility can all show you listen, work hard and stay calm.

 Safety and customer care